makerscraft/launch-kit/application/README.md

 ## First contact

-When a candidate applies for a precise batch, a card is created in the **INBOX** list of the associated board, the first list.
-You can check the candidate's info openning the card to check his age, motivation, phone number, mail, etc...
+When a candidate applies for a precise batch, a card is created in the **INBOX** list of the associated board, i.e. the first list.
+You can open the candidate's card to check his age, motivation, phone number, mail, etc...

 ![inbox list](images/inbox.png)
 ![card](images/card.png)